cayennes/kanji-colorize/README.rst

    it's unclear how to get it to reliably sync to other devices, though I and other users have gotten it to work.

-Rather than trying to refine this method, I believe a better solution would be a shared plugin/addon that adds diagrams to cards instead.
-Since anki 2.0 is around the corner I am writing an addon for that instead of an anki 1.x plugin that would quickly become irrelevant.
-Hopefully the current clunky solution is good enough for the short term.
+But Anki 2.0 is around the corner so I don't think this is a problem worth fixing.

+If people tell me they have other uses for packaged sets, let me know what format would be most helpful.

 Feedback
 --------